Optimal Formats for Weight Quantisation: Related Work

 \section{Related Work}

-Quantisation of deep learning model weights is an increasingly active topic of research.
-Although interconnected, we can broadly classify the research questions into two categories: design of optimal numerical formats (in terms of accuracy vs. memory/speed trade-off), and methods for adapting the model weights in order to minimise the quantisation error.
+We separate the research of weight quantisation into two broad categories: the design of \emph{numerical formats} with which to represent the model parameters, and \emph{quantisation techniques} for adapting the parameters in order to minimise the quantisation error.

-\minipara{Numerical formats} Low-precision formats have been widely utilised for training and inference of models, with the half-precision \texttt{bfloat16} format \citep{bfloat16} becoming the de facto standard.
-Modern accelerator hardware offers further support for lower-precision floating point formats, such as \texttt{fp8} \citep{training8bit18, 8bitnumerical22}, \texttt{fp4} \citep{ultralow4bit20} and \texttt{fp6} \citep{lowprecision6bit23}.
-In \citet{dettmers4bit23}, the authors compare the effectiveness of different formats for inference, showing that 4-bit precision can be optimal on the accuracy/size trade-off.
-Similarly, in \citet{paretoq25}, the authors show that optimising the training scheme further highlights the potential of even lower bit widths, such as 2-bit quantisation.